aaronsaray/aaronsaray.com/content/blog/load-facebook-fanbox-faster-by-caching-it.markdown

 This is pretty simple.
 It builds a parameter array of the values we've identified before.
 Then, this is passed into the helper function I have to generate the view.
 (The specifics of the helper function won't be covered here.
 However, all it does is include the file specified in the first parameter, and assign all the values in the next parameter to an internal `$vars` array.)
 This output is then assigned to an internal variable.

-In order to understand how we're re-parsing the content, lets take a quick look at the stripped down HTML file.
+In order to understand how we're re-parsing the content, let's take a quick look at the stripped down HTML file.
 (This is a smaller version and is only meant as demonstration).

 ```html
 <div class="fan_box">